Useful Tips Before Your Wedding

 Sun in the face or in your back.

 Most of all, you must both have the same light on you!
-Avoid one in the sun, and one in the shadow.
+Avoid having one part to the guest sitting in the sun and the other one in the shadow.

-Once you are introduce husband and wife, don’t forget to kiss, again and again.
+Once you are introduced as husband and wife, don’t forget to kiss again and again for 10 long seconds.

-Also, before the ceremony, gently ask the officiant to move away from the “hotel” when you are kissing (at list 10 feet left or right).
+Also, before the ceremony, gently ask the officiant to move away from the “hotel” when you are kissing (at least 10 feet left or right).

 Do you plan anything special?
 Petals?
 Rice?
 Bubbles?
 Confetti?
 Ask your best men to provide everything to your guests.

-Depending on the month, I may ask you 10 min to take pictures before the sun set.
+Depending on the month and the sunset time, I may ask you 10/20 min to take pictures before the sunset.

 Tell your guest to come toward me and ask for their picture!